 This course focuses on morphological and syntactic properties that are characteristic of sign languages and which distinguish them from spoken languages.
-These include: glossing conventions, grammaticalization of space (including deixis and agreement), verb classes, borrowing (particularly fingerspelling and mouthing), nonlinear morphology, classifiers, and nonmanual markers.
+These include: grammaticalization of space (including deixis and agreement), verb classes, borrowing (particularly fingerspelling and mouthing), nonlinear morphology, classifiers, and nonmanual markers.
+Students will be taught the principles of analysis of such features, including glossing conventions, theoretical frameworks, analytical procedures, and appropriate means for presenting grammatical analysis.
 This course is taught in American Sign Language and written English.

 Course DetailsLevel: Master's Level